-Group Stage (T20 Cup, Trophy, Plate and Women's Challenge Cup only) and Women's League Matches
+Group Stage (T20 Cup, Trophy, Plate and Women's Challenge Cup), Women's Premier League and Women's Senior League Section One Matches

 - 22. Where both teams had the opportunity of batting for the same number of overs: - (a) the team scoring the greater number of runs shall be the winner; - (b) if the scores are tied the result shall be a tie. - 23.
-Where the number of overs in the innings of either team has to be revised due to suspension of play after the start of the match, a revised target score shall be set for the number of overs that the team batting second will have the opportunity of facing, using the Duckworth/Lewis/Stern method or the net run-rate method in the Women's Competitions. (see Bye-law (r)) and: - (a) the team batting second shall be the winner if it achieves the target score; - (b) if the team batting second fails to reach the target by more than one run, the team batting first shall be the winner; or
+In the T20 Cup, Trophy and Plate where the number of overs in the innings of either team has to be revised due to suspension of play after the start of the match, a revised target score shall be set for the number of overs that the team batting second will have the opportunity of facing using the Duckworth/Lewis/Stern method (see bye-law (r)).